-

 Expertise

-Rheology, Physico-chemistry
+Rheology, Physico-chemical

 Description

-Morphological characterization involves observing , measuring and analyzing the shape, size, roughness and distribution of particles or components of a material.
-This approach provides essential information on the micro- and nanoscopic structure of samples, directly related to their functional, mechanical or sensory properties .
+Morphological characterization involves observing , measuring, and analyzing the shape, size, roughness, and distribution of particles or components of a material.
+This approach provides essential information on the micro- and nanoscopic structure of samples, directly related to their functional, mechanical, or sensory properties .

 • Surface texture and roughness .

-• Dispersion and agglomeration of particles.
+• The dispersion and agglomeration of particles.

 Analytical methods used